 Rocket Science AG has leveraged these lessons and developed a state-of-the-art active noise & vibration control technology.
 This technology is driven by a suite of real-time algorithms available for almost any type of application.
 Our algorithms typically outperform anything else on the market in terms of performance and cost.

-We deliver significant broadband performance including lots of random noise up to about 4’000 Hertz (in some cases even a lot higher!), opening up many new areas of application.
+We deliver significant broadband performance including lots of random noise up to about 4’000 Hertz (in some cases even a lot higher!) at extremely low latency, opening up many new areas of application.
 Our main design criteria is to keep a small footprint for implementation on commodity hardware, potentially reducing per unit cost for any of our customers.

 With all these words though, we can’t do our technology justice.
 You have to listen to it working in real-time to appreciate the difference.
 Are you ready for this?